COST & INCLUDES

 - Must conclude with an IEPC (Individual Education Programming Committee) meeting, held at a convenient place and time for all participants.

-- Consult the US primer on Special Education Law & Process.
+- Consult Special Education Law & Process.

 - The school district will only pay for an independent assessment for Learning Disabilities, after you disagree with their findings and request an independent second opinion at their expense.
 Timeline: 30 days to schedule + 30 days to test and report + 1 week to disagree + 1 week to schedule independent test 1 week to test + 2 weeks to report = 3 months.